shoelim/shoelim.github.io/_pages/dynamai.md

 <br>

 ## Contact
-If you are interested in collaborating with or supporting our research, please get in touch at shlim AT kth DOT se.
+If you are interested in collaborating with and/or supporting our research, please get in touch at shlim AT kth DOT se.